-The Microsoft Exchange Scanner is a new adapter available since migration-center 3.2.6.
+The Microsoft Exchange Scanner is a new connector available since migration-center 3.2.6.
 The Exchange scanner can extract messages (emails) from Exchange mailboxes and use it as input into migration-center, from where it can be processed and migrated to other systems supported by the various mc importers.

 The Microsoft Exchange Scanner currently supports Microsoft Exchange 2010.
 It uses the Independentsoft JWebServices for Exchange Java API to access an Exchange mailbox and extract emails including attachments and properties.